theo-armour/pages/00-snippets/1-slogan-of-the-day.md

 ## ToMatto

+* 2024-02-06 ~ Patrick: If it's worth doing, then it's worth doing badly.
+* 2024-02-12 ~ mathematics is the longest continuous human thought.

 * 2024-01-29: With all else equal, take the road most documented < stand on the shoulders… ~ [https://jarbus.net/blog/take-the-road-most-documented/](https://jarbus.net/blog/take-the-road-most-documented/)
 * Marty Nolan: Perfection is an illusion!
 * 2024-01-19 ~ If you see something, say something ~ Michael Howard